petrickjerico/tp/docs/UserGuide.md

 ---

-Are you a student of secondary to tertiary education level, who is a fan of using flashcards to understand concepts, use your laptop often, and would like to schedule your study sessions efficiently?
+Are you a student of secondary to tertiary education level, who is a fan of **using flashcards to understand concepts**, use your laptop often, and would like to **schedule your study sessions efficiently**?
+If so, we have the product just for you!

 **StudyBananas** is a desktop study companion app that **helps you centralize your study tasks, and caters to your recap needs through flashcard-quizzes**.